Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 {{<Aside type="note" header="Note">}}

-If your project uses a different Node version less than 16, you will have to upgrade your Node version as Wrangler requires at least Node.js v16.7.0.
+If your project uses a Node version less than 16, you will have to upgrade your Node version as Wrangler requires at least Node.js v16.7.0.

 {{</Aside>}}